indieweb/wordpress-micropub/readme.md

 * Store all properties in post meta except those in a blacklist.
 * Support setting authentication and token endpoint in wp-config by setting `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT`.
 * Support setting all micropub posts to draft in wp-config for testing by setting `MICROPUB_DRAFT_MODE` in wp-config.
-* Support using local auth to authenticate as opposed to Indieauth as by setting `MICROPUB_LOCAL_AUTH` in wp-config.
+* Support using local auth to authenticate as opposed to IndieAuth as by setting `MICROPUB_LOCAL_AUTH` in wp-config.
 * Set content to summary if no content provided.
 * Support querying for syndicate-to and future query options.